 I can’t use the Palm Pad at all because when I pull it up, iOS 7 Control Center pops up.
 What can I do?

-We’re working on a fix for this gesture conflict.
-For now, tap on the Palm Pad handle first, then pull it up further.
+As a workaround, tap on the Palm Pad handle first, then pull it up further.
 Or you might want to go to iPad Settings > Control Center, and turn off Access Within Apps.

 Is there a Quick Start guide to all the features?